worldmaking/digm5010/index.md

 Submissions will be uploaded online.
 We also ask you to add a very short text explaining why your submission is important for the academic and wider community, from raising critical issues to opening perspectives or generating solutions.
 In doing so, we aim to enhance the impact of your cultural contributions.

-Authors will be required to present their papers with a duration of 10 minutes.
+Authors will be required to present their papers with a duration of 15 minutes.

-# Week 1
+# Week 2
-Sep 11, 2023
 [Class Recording](#class-recordings)

 **This week's paper workflow**